Part I — Understanding the AI Landscape

 • What AI Means for Leaders: the concepts leaders need to distinguish AI from automation, separate predictive from generative systems, and understand why accountability stays with people

-• The Global AI Shift: why AI now matters as a market, infrastructure, and policy issue, and why diffusion matters more than headlines
+• The Global AI Shift: why AI now matters as a market, infrastructure, and policy issue, and why diffusion quality matters more than frontier headlines

-• AI Law, Regulation, and Financial Exposure: where legal exposure starts, why vendor use does not remove responsibility, and how financial consequences arrive in practice
+• AI Law, Regulation, and Financial Exposure: where legal exposure starts, why vendor use does not remove responsibility, and how financial consequences build in practice

 That is the bridge into Part II.
 Once leaders can describe what kind of AI they are dealing with, what kind of external shift is underway, and where outside exposure begins, the next question is no longer what is happening?
 It is where is AI worth using, under what conditions, and with what evidence of value?